Guide to the Best Dog-Friendly Beaches in Wales: North, South & West

 Dog-friendly beaches in South Wales

-The Southern coastline of Wales boasts scenic views and endless sun: the perfect spot to enjoy sandy beaches with your dog.
+The Southern coastline of Wales boasts scenic views and endless sun – the perfect spot to enjoy sandy beaches with your dog.
 Struggling to pick the best spot?
-Here’s our top dog-friendly beaches in South Wales:
+Here’s our choice of stunning dog-friendly beaches in South Wales:

 Ogmore Central Beach, Glamorgan